kora11e/Machine-Learning-Fast-API-Modeling/README.md

 docker pull karolrochalski/insurance-api:latest
 ```

+For docker container, run it on port 8000:8000

 ### Regression Model

 This notebook focuses on building and evaluating regression models to predict target outcomes based on input features using machine learning techniques.
 The project explores several regression algorithms — including Linear Regression Deep Neural Network with dropout and normalization, Decision Tree Regressor, Random Forest, and XGBoost Regressor — to identify the most effective predictive model.